Intellection/exstatic/docs/github_token_guide.md

 # Setting Up a GitHub Personal Access Token for Exstatic

 This guide walks you through creating a **GitHub Personal Access Token (PAT)** to allow Exstatic to authenticate and fetch precompiled NIFs from a private repository.
+If/when Exstatic becomes a public repo this will not be necessary.

 ## 1️⃣  Generate a New Token